Francis Roache: Personal life

 Roache and his wife, Barbara (née Campers), raised five children: Barbara, Donna, Paula, Michael, and Lori.
 They resided in Quincy, Massachusetts, and later the Dorchester neighborhood of Boston.
+He and his wife had lived as next-door neighbors when growing up.
 He was a practicing Roman Catholic, often attending mass daily.
 Roache died on December 17, 2018, at the age of 82.

+Roache was known as "Mickey" by those acquainted with him.